wghong02/Trade-Sim-Bot/README.md

 Note that if you start a new simulation when the old one is not finished, the old one will be deleted.

-Typically the session would preserve as
+The session will be deleted if inactive for too long.
+Typically the session would preserve as long as the inactive time is less than 10 minutes.

 #### setprice